Arc-fault circuit interrupter: Limitations

 AFCIs are designed to protect against fires caused by electrical arc faults.
 While the sensitivity of the AFCIs helps in the detection of arc faults, these breakers can also indicate false positives by identifying normal circuit behaviors as arc faults.
 For instance, lightning strikes provide voltage and current profiles that resemble arc faults, and vacuum cleaners and some laser printers trip AFCIs.
 This nuisance tripping reduces the overall effectiveness of AFCIs.
 Research into advancements in this area is being pursued.

-AFCIs are also known to be sensitive (false tripping) to the presence of radio frequency energy, especially within the so-called high frequency (HF) spectrum (3–30 MHz), which includes legitimate shortwave broadcasting, over-the-horizon aircraft and marine communications, amateur radio, and citizens band radio operations.
+AFCIs are also known to be sensitive (false tripping) to the presence of radio frequency energy, especially within the high frequency (HF) spectrum (3–30 MHz), which includes legitimate shortwave broadcasting, over-the-horizon aircraft and marine communications, amateur radio, and citizens band radio operations.
 Sensitivities and mitigation have been known since 2013.

 AFCI circuit breakers include a standard inverse-time circuit breaker but provide no specific protection against "glowing" connections (also known as a high resistance connection), high line voltages, or low line voltages.

 An AFCI does not detect high line voltage caused by an open neutral in a multiwire branch circuit.
 A multiwire branch circuit uses both energized wires of a 120–240 V split phase service.
 If the neutral is broken along the return path to the circuit breaker panel, devices connected from a 120 V leg to the neutral may experience excess voltage, up to twice normal.

 AFCIs do not detect low line voltage.
 Low line voltage can cause electromechanical relays to repeatedly turn off and on, or "chatter".
 If current is flowing through the load contacts, it causes arcing across the contacts as they open.
 The arcing can oxidize, pit, and melt the contacts.
 This process can increase the contact resistance, superheat the relay, and lead to fires.
 Power fault circuit interrupters are designed to prevent fires from low voltage across loads.